 Finding an evaluator who’s a good fit for your family is the single biggest job you have as a Pennsylvania homeschooling parent.

 In fact, we “evaluator-shopped” last year and chose a new evaluator because our previous one, while very nice, was not someone Ashar was comfortable with.

-In our family’s case, a lot of our portfolio documentation comes in the form of photos and travel brochures, and during the evaluation, the evaluator will often want to hear from the student about what he or she learned, especially at the secondary level.
-Well, when Ashar is not comfortable, she… Just.
+In our family’s case, a lot of our portfolio documentation comes in the form of photos and travel brochures, and during the evaluation, the evaluator will often want to hear from the student about what they learned, especially at the secondary level.
+Well, when Ashar is not comfortable, he… Just.
 Doesn’t.
 Talk.
 (Uhoh.)
 WAY too stressful.

 Our new evaluator works in a style much more comfortable to Ashar (most of the questions are done in writing, with the interview part very informal).
 She also asks for a much smaller number of samples that’s way more in keeping with how I read the law.
 (Our previous evaluator wanted 10 samples in every “subject,” much more than the state law requires.)